Add Text to Video: Everything You Need to Know [+Free Templates]

 More and more businesses are choosing to add text and captions to their marketing videos, for good reason.
 For videos with captions/subtitles, 80 percent more people watched the entire video.
 Millions of videos are produced and uploaded throughout the Internet every single day, so it’s important for yours to stand out.

 Adding text to video is one way to ensure this happens.
-Below I’ve detailed a list of reasons why you should jump on the text to video bandwagon, as well as a review of 3 popular video tools.
+Below I’ve detailed a list of reasons why you should jump on the text-to-video bandwagon, as well as a review of 3 popular video tools.
+Let’s dive in!

 Lots of people watch videos with the sound off.
 The majority of videos on major social platforms like Twitter and Facebook are watched with the sound off.
 To make sure you get your message across to your audience, it’s a good idea to add text to video.